designmynight/designmynight-developers/site/content/epos-crm-integrations/IBS-EPOS-Integration/index.md

 5. Other Payment Cheque
 6. Other Payment PDQ
 7. Gift Voucher
+8. For any 'other' payments that have **not** been assigned a payment type within Collins (as a default setting)

 You will also need to specify **which bookings** you would like Collins to push to your tills: